spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-demo-mode-on-windows.md

 To install Docker prerequisites on Windows with WSL2, follow [Installing Docker prerequisites on Windows with WSL2](/docs/scos/dev/setup/installing-spryker-with-docker/docker-installation-prerequisites/installing-docker-prerequisites-on-windows-with-wsl2.html).

-## Installing Spryker in Demo mode on Windows
+## Install Spryker in Demo mode on Windows

 Follow the steps to install Spryker in Demo Mode: